selimslab/selimslab.github.io/_NOTES/stem/social-sciences/farming-trap.md

 tags: hist soc
 ---

-Humans started to farm only 10 000 years ago, and it led to a crowded, unhealthy, inequal society
+Humans started to farm only 10 000 years ago, and it led to a crowded, unhealthy, unequal society

-Hunter gatherers had diverse and healthy diets, ample leisure time, fit bodies, a deep connection with nature, and superb survival skills
+Hunter-gatherers had diverse and healthy diets, ample leisure time, fit bodies, a deep connection with nature, and superb survival skills

-They had their worries and fears, this is the price of freedom, freedom costs dearly but its worth it
+They had their worries and fears, this is the price of freedom, freedom costs dearly but it's worth it

 Overall being a hunter-gatherer is just like being a free wild animal compared to being a farm or zoo animal